-Whether you’re interested in becoming a UX writer, already working in the field, or a designer who wants to get better at words—here’s the most important thing you need to know:
+Whether you’re interested in becoming a UX writer, already working in the field, or you’re a designer who wants to get better at words—here’s the most important thing you need to know:

 Your words matter.
 And sometimes, how you write those words needs a refresh.

 What better way to freshen up your writing practice than to learn some new things and gather inspiration?
 So here are some of our favorite books—essential additions to the library of anyone who designs with words, especially in tech:

 - Nicely Said

 - How to Make Sense of Any Mess

 - Content Everywhere

 This book is the quintessential text for the world of UX writing.
 If you work in UX, digital marketing, sales, product management, UI design, or even personal blogging—bump this book to the top of your list.
 Kinneret Yifrah, founder and manager of the microcopy studio Nemala, takes a deep and comprehensive dive into the world of microcopy.